What is Curry?

 Types of Indian curries

 Rogan Josh is a perfect dish for all the mutton lovers out there.
 An Indian lamb curry filled with flavourful surprises.
-The tender mutton falls apart in your mouth faster than you falling for it.
-The succulent pieces of goat or lamb is cooked slowly on a base of spicy tomato, onion the sauce with aromatic spices like fennel, cloves, cardamom, cinnamon, and ginger.
-It gets its red color from Kashmiri chili peppers which makes it look hotter than it is.
-The slow-cooked delicacy goes well with chapati, naan, and rice.
+The tender lamb falls apart in your mouth faster than you falling for it.
+We cook the succulent pieces of goat or lamb slowly on a base of spicy tomato, onion the sauce with aromatic spices like fennel, cloves, cardamom, cinnamon, and ginger.
+It gets its red color from Kashmiri chili peppers which makes it look hotter than it is and the slow-cooked delicacy goes well with chapati, naan, and rice.